Woodstock 1994 (Red Hot Chili Peppers album)

 Woodstock 1994 is a bootleg recording and an unofficial release of the Red Hot Chili Peppers, recorded on August 14, 1994 at Woodstock '94.
 The concert was released on CD and 2-LP vinyl in 2016.

-This concert was part of the band's Tour de La Sensitive and was the first performance with guitarist Dave Navarro (according to the book Scar Tissue by Anthony Keidis).
+This concert was part of the band's Tour de La Sensitive and was the first performance with guitarist Dave Navarro (according to the book Scar Tissue by Anthony Kiedis).
 The performance featured the live debut of the songs "Aeroplane", "Warped", and "Pea" which would be featured on the band's 1995 album, One Hot Minute, although with slightly different lyrics than the live versions performed at Woodstock '94.